justinyaodu/caketype/README.md

 // no type errors, and no exceptions at runtime
 ```

-This is a problem.
-The rest of our code assumes that `bob` is a `Person`, but at runtime, the `name` property is missing.
-In order for our code to be type-safe, we need to check whether the parsed JSON object matches the `Person` type **at runtime**.
+This is a problem: the rest of our code assumes that `bob` is a Person, but at runtime, the `name` property is missing.
+In order for our code to be type-safe, we need to check whether the parsed JSON object matches the Person type _at runtime_.

 Wouldn't it be great if we could write something like this instead?